reespozzi/ai-academy-platforms/part-1/task-1-build-docker-image.md

 **Suggested AI Prompts:**
 - "Create a Dockerfile for my Node.js Express application"
-- "What's the best base image for a Node.js 18 application?"
+- "What's the best base image for a pythong fast api application?"
 - "Explain each line of this Dockerfile"

 ---